Anglo Pacific looks to growth in vanadium, lithium, potash, uranium

-LONDON, March 27 (Reuters) - Anglo Pacific Group is looking to expand in battery metals such as vanadium and lithium, or in potash or uranium, as the London-listed company capitalises on financial strains in the mining industry to snap up royalty deals.
+LONDON (Reuters) - Anglo Pacific Group is looking to expand in battery metals such as vanadium and lithium, or in potash or uranium, as the London-listed company capitalizes on financial strains in the mining industry to snap up royalty deals.

 The firm reported on Wednesday a 16 percent rise in 2018 revenues from mining royalties to 46 million pounds ($61 million), a record for the second straight year, and proposed a 14 percent dividend increase for shareholders.